zhreshold/gluoncv-sagemaker-serving/README.md

 # Usage:

-The following instructions works for `SageMaker` notebook instance
+The following instructions works for `SageMaker` notebook instance(make sure ECR write permission is added in SageMaker IAM role)

 - First activate a `mxnet_p36` env by `source activate mxnet_p36` in a new terminal.
 - Then install required python packages: `pip install -r requirements.txt`